-At the projected levels, we will not be properly maintaining our enlisted barracks, training ranges, and other key facilities.

-4 While we can meet the requirements of the Defense 5 Strategic Guidance today, there is no margin, and even 6 without sequestration, we will need several years to recover from over a decade of war and the last 3 years of flat 7 8 budgets and fiscal uncertainty.
-In that context, BCA funding levels with sequester rules will preclude the Marine 9 10 Corps from meeting the requirements for the Defense 11 Strategic Guidance.
-Sequester will exacerbate the 12 challenges we have today.
-It will also result in a Marine Corps with fewer active duty battalions and squadrons than 13 14 would be required for a single major contingency.
-Perhaps 15 as concerning, it will result in fewer marines and sailors 16 being forward deployed and in position to immediately 17 respond to crises involving our diplomatic posts, American citizens, or interests overseas.
-18 volunteer force, as General Odierno has said, is trust.
+- 1 At the projected levels, we will not be properly maintaining - 2 our enlisted barracks, training ranges, and other key - 3 facilities. - 4 While we can meet the requirements of the Defense - 5 Strategic Guidance today, there is no margin, and even - 6 without sequestration, we will need several years to recover - 7 from over a decade of war and the last 3 years of flat - 8 budgets and fiscal uncertainty.
+In that context, BCA - 9 funding levels with sequester rules will preclude the Marine - 10 Corps from meeting the requirements for the Defense - 11 Strategic Guidance.
+Sequester will exacerbate the - 12 challenges we have today.
+It will also result in a Marine - 13 Corps with fewer active duty battalions and squadrons than - 14 would be required for a single major contingency.
+Perhaps - 15 as concerning, it will result in fewer marines and sailors - 16 being forward deployed and in position to immediately - 17 respond to crises involving our diplomatic posts, American - 18 citizens, or interests overseas. - 19 While many of the challenges associated with - 20 sequestration can be quantified, there is also a human - 21 dimension to what we have been discussing today, and the - 22 other chiefs have addressed that.
+Our soldiers, sailors, - 23 airmen, and marines and their families should never have to - 24 face doubts about whether they will be deployed without - 25 proper training and equipment.
+The foundation of the allvolunteer force, as General Odierno has said, is trust.
 Sequestration will erode the trust that our young men and women in uniform, civil servants, and families have in their leadership.
 And the cost of losing that trust is incalculable.
 Given the numerous and complex security challenges we face today, I believe DOD funding at the Budget Control Act level with sequestration will result in the need to develop a new strategy.
 We simply will not be able to execute the strategy with the implications of that cut.
 Thank you once again for the opportunity to appear before you this morning, and I look forward to your questions.
 [The prepared statement of General Dunford follows:]